core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 When X sends a message M1 addressed to Y in G1 and protected in pairwise mode, Z can intercept M1, and attempt to forge a valid message M2 to be injected in G2, making it appear as still sent by X to Y and valid to be accepted.

-More in detail, Z intercepts and stops message M1, and forges a message M2 by changing the value of the OSCORE Option from M1 as follows: the 'kid context' is set to G2 (rather than G1); and the 'kid' is set to Sid2 (rather than Sid1).
+In more detail, Z intercepts and stops message M1, and forges a message M2 by changing the value of the OSCORE Option from M1 as follows: the 'kid context' is set to G2 (rather than G1); and the 'kid' is set to Sid2 (rather than Sid1).
 Then, Z injects message M2 as addressed to Y in G2.

 Upon receiving M2, there is a probability equal to 2^-64 that Y successfully verifies the same unchanged MAC by using the Pairwise Recipient Key associated with X in G2.